GoogleChrome/web.dev/content/fast/reduce-javascript-payloads-with-code-splitting/codelab-code-splitting.md

 Most web pages and applications are made up of many different parts.
-Instead of sending all the JavaScript that makes up the application as soon as the first page is loaded, **code-splitting** a bundle into multiple "pieces" (or chunks) will improve page performance.
+Instead of sending all the JavaScript that makes up the application as soon as the first page is loaded, **code-splitting** a bundle into multiple "pieces" (or chunks) improves page performance.

-In this codelab, the performance of a simple application that sorts three numbers will be optimized through code-splitting.
+In this codelab, the performance of a simple application that sorts three numbers is optimized through code-splitting.

 ![image](./codelab-code-splitting-1.png)